-Tennessee may request assistance to change the inspection software to an FMCSA approved software known as INSPECT.
+Tennessee may request assistance to change the inspection software to an FMCSA approved software.
+The exact vendor for the software is unknown at this time.
+Tennessee is looking at different options.
 Tennessee is also considering using the updated version of ASPEN depending on the new software testing results.
-A line item for inspection software is included in the budget to allow for funding if INSPECT becomes the preferred inspection software.
-The current request is for \$70.00.
+A line item for inspection software is included in the budget to allow for operation and maintenance funding if a third party inspection software is chosen.
+The current request is for \$78,451.39